Study Abroad Scholarships

 - Global Studies Foundation Student Grant - Designed to support foreign language training and other academic studies abroad, this grant provides supplemental funds for American students who are already studying abroad under the auspices of an official study abroad program conducted by an accredited academic institution.
 The foundation is particularly interested in funding the study of strategically significant countries and languages.
 Grant recipients are expected to share this experience with others upon his or her return, ideally, with multiple audiences and varied media.

-- Golden Key Study Abroad Scholarship - Undergraduate members who are currently enrolled in a study abroad program or who will be enrolled the academic year immediately following the granting of the award are eligible for one of ten $1,000 awards presented each year—three for the October 20 deadline and seven for the April 15th deadline.
+- Golden Key Study Abroad Scholarship - Those eligible are undergraduate, graduate and post-graduate members who are currently enrolled in a study abroad program or will be enrolled the academic year immediately following the granting of the award.
+The study abroad program cannot have been completed prior to the application deadline date.
+Ten awards are given our in the amount of $1,000.

 Campus location: DAC 219